edgi-govdata-archiving/wayback/docs/source/cdx_api.rst

    content.count('mars')

-This is is case-sensitive, so to be more accurate we should convent the content to lowercase first.
+This is is case-sensitive, so to be more accurate we should convert the content to lowercase first.

 .. ipython:: python